 You will make the return journey back to Reykjavík, making stops at a couple of surprise waterfalls along the way.

-With the South Coast fully discovered, its time to set your sights on one of the country’s lesser-visited regions, the almighty Westfjords.
+With the South Coast fully discovered, it's time to set your sights on one of the country’s lesser-visited regions, the almighty Westfjords.
 You will first catch a flight from Reykjavík Domestic Airport to the charming village of Bíldudalur in the Westfjords, where you will meet your guides for the next two days.
 After boarding your iconic super jeep, it’s time to let the adventure begin!

 Given the sheer number of volcanic, black sand beaches found in Iceland, Rauðasandur (aka, “Red Sands”) is the exception to the rule, offering up a tiny slice of the Mediterranean here with its golden sands and pretty surrounding scenery.

 You will conclude the day by bathing in a natural hot spring, relaxing your muscles and your mind for your next day in the gorgeous Westfjords.
-Accommodation will be arranged in the region in private rooms with en suite bathroom.
+Accommodation will be arranged in the region in private rooms with an en suite bathroom.

-Arnarfjörður fjord is known for its deep history of sorcery and magic, adding a strange, almost haunting ambience to the area.
+Arnarfjörður fjord is known for its deep history of sorcery and magic, adding a strange, almost haunting ambiance to the area.
 Your guide will be quick to tell you of the fascinating and imaginative stories that derive from this area,

 According to folklore, this fjord has long been the home of monsters and dangerous spirits, and there's little surprise as to why; nature here is fantastical, as though it were taken directly from the pages of an adventure novel, sporting glorious waterfalls and dramatic mountain ranges.
 From your vantage point at Arnarfjörður, you will have incredible views of Kaldbakur, the tallest peak in the Westfjords.

-When your tour is over, you will be driven back to Bíldudalur where you’ll catch your return flight back to Reykjavík Domestic Airport.
+When your tour is over, you will be driven back to Bíldudalur, where you'll catch your return flight back to Reykjavík Domestic Airport.